Archetypes

 - Hououmon (EN: "Phoenixmon") ("Red Birds") (R)

 Basically, your monsters want to kill themselves and they have five billion effects that all proc when they do so.
 The boss monster adds an extra trigger to these effects so they all go off at the end of the attack, and the Tamer watches for the effects that recycle cards from the trash and lets you play out extra bodies.
-It can do a lot of burst damage very fast, with Ouryuken as a finisher.
+It can do a lot of burst damage very fast, with Ouryuken as a finisher, but in order to do that it has to hard draw into all of its cards since its search power is lacking.

 - TyrantKabuterimon ("Insects") (G)

 Get big, become unaffected, and do big unga bunga attacks while repeatedly sending your opponent's Digimon to the bottom of the deck (and occasionally killing their Tamers).
-However, you're not unaffected by option cards, so you can still get your day fucked up, and the presence of Omegamon Alter-S (which can just make itself unredirectable) hard walls it out of the meta.
+However, you're not unaffected by option cards, so you can still get your day fucked up, and its DP numbers are just not big enough to play defensive for more than one turn, so it cannot exist in the same meta as Ouryuken.

-A redesigned version of the Dark Masters archetype that places the level 6s as face-up security cards and then has its boss monster play all four of them out at once for a reduced cost of 1, but deletes them all at the end of the turn.
-This produces a very strange aggro playstyle with stall elements, and I'm still not fully sure what to make of it.
+A redesigned version of the "Omegazoo" archetype, it fields level 6s that kill themselves, whereupon they're placed as face-up security cards.
+Its boss monster plays all four of them out at once for a reduced cost of 1, but deletes them all at the end of the turn.
+This produces a very strange aggro playstyle with stall elements, but as long as it's equipped with a proper draw engine it can be pretty competent.

 From Adventure 02